Scientists say there are just 336 North Atlantic right whales left in the world.

 “That precipitous decline is so alarming.
 We just need to make sure that people don’t toss in the towel on the species because of it,” said Philip Hamilton, senior scientist at the New England Aquarium’s Anderson Cabot Center for Ocean Life.
 “They’re a long-lived species and a female can reproduce for at least 40 years.
 If we stop killing them, their population trajectory can and will reverse.”

-So far in 2021, scientists have observed two right whale deaths, including right whale catalog #3920, an 11-year-old male known as “Cottontail,” who was first spotted entangled in fishing gear off of Nantucket in October 2020 and a stranded right whale calf.
+In 2021, scientists observed two right whale deaths, including right whale catalog #3920, an 11-year-old male known as “Cottontail,” who was first spotted entangled in fishing gear off of Nantucket in October 2020 and a stranded right whale calf.

 From 2017 to 2021, there have been 34 documented right whale deaths, according to data from NOAA Fisheries, though scientists believe fewer than one in three right whale deaths are observed and believe that number to likely be higher.